davatorium/rofi/doc/rofi-manpage.markdown

   When searching sort the result based on levenshtein distance.

   Note that levenshtein sort is disabled in dmenu mode.

-`-show` *mode*

-  Open rofi in a certain mode.

-  For example to show the run-dialog:

-        rofi -show run

-  This function deprecates -rnow,-snow and -now

-`-switchers` *mode1,mode1*

-  Give a comma separated list of modes to enable, in what order.

-  For example to only show the run and ssh dialog (in that order):

-        rofi -switchers "run,ssh" -show run

-  Custom modes can be added using the internal 'script' mode.
-Each mode has two parameters:

-        <name>:<script>

-  So to have a mode 'Workspaces' using the `i3_switch_workspace.sh` script type:

-        rofi -switchers "window,run,ssh,Workspaces:i3_switch_workspaces.sh" -show Workspaces

 ### Dmenu specific